rebel-source/fmtlogwrapper/README.md

 	log1.Println("STEP 1-C")
 	log2.Println("STEP 2-C")

+	// Optional and recommended for Buffer mode

+	// In buffered mode, the logs are maintained in memory per context.
+	// commit() it often @ logical points as a good practice.
+	// Note: There is also a practical limit to the buffer; however that can be overome by hooking the boffer to a another store (not directly to memory)
+	//
+	// log2.CommitBuffer()

 	log1.WriteToBuffer(false)
 	log2.WriteToBuffer(false)
 	// At this point buffer so far should be comitted but logs for 1 & 2 should be visible in continious lines for each group